 As users grow accustomed to retina screens, they expect text and images to appear crisp and clear.
 If you’re not optimizing your images for high-DPI screens, those users see a degraded email design, which can lead to equally degraded trust in your brand.

 How exactly can you optimize images for retina screens?
-The answer, it turns out, is quite simple.
+Forturnately, it’s quite simple.

 Roughly speaking, high-DPI displays have twice as many pixels per inch than their traditional counterparts.
-Therefore, if we want our images to look good on those screens, they need to be twice as large so that, when they’re scaled down in the email, there are more pixels for retina screens to display.
+For images to look good on those screens, they need to be twice as large.
+When they’re scaled down in the email, there are more pixels for retina screens to display.

 In our emails, we include the Litmus logo at the top.
 Using HTML, it’s sized so that it displays at 130 by 48 pixels.
 If we created and saved the logo image at that size, subscribers would see a blurry mess on retina screens: